 I’m a big oat fan, from porridge to Anzac Biscuits and everything in-between.
 So when you start talking about a mash-up between classic Oatmeal Raisin Cookies and perfect Chocolate Chip Cookies, I’m the first in line.

 I knew exactly what I wanted for these Chocolate Chip Oatmeal Cookies.
-Just like the perfect CCC, I wanted them to be the right thickness – not too thick, not too thin.
+Just like my perfect White Chocolate Chip Cookies, I wanted them to be the right thickness – not too thick, not too thin.
 And they must have those deliciously crunchy, golden brown edges.

 I wanted the middle to be thick and plump, with a dash of cinnamon for extra flavour, plenty of whole rolled oats for chew and a generous helping of chocolate chips (because chocolate is life, am I right?).